 We Can Help You Seek a Favorable Alimony Arrangement

 Wyoming family laws provide for spousal support, or alimony, in the event of a divorce.
 But it is rarely awarded.
 Spousal support can be requested by either spouse, so long as he or she is in a less favorable position to support him or herself after the divorce.
 The spouse that provided more support during the marriage will likely be required to provide more support after the marriage has ended.
-Whether you are seeking spousal support or believe that your spouse has requested an unfair alimony from you, our Gillette spousal support attorneys at Berger & Brown are here to help.
-Our family lawyer, Alex Berger, can guide you through every step of the divorce process, offering sound legal counsel and outstanding representation.
+Whether you are seeking spousal support or believe that your spouse has requested an unfair alimony from you, our Gillette spousal support attorneys at 307 Law Office are here to help.

-Contact our office manager, Rosie Maynard, at (307) 257-6368 to set up a free initial consultation with our attorneys.
+Contact our office at (307) 257-6368 to set up a free initial consultation with our attorneys.

 How Spousal Support is Determined in Wyoming